 DIY for cheap shabby chic – 8 simple steps to interior design heaven

 You’ve found a piece of furniture you want to shabby chic.
-Here’s how:
+Although the process may vary depending on the type of paint used, the desired finish and if a wax or varnish is used, Here’s how:

 - Prepare the wood – Remove the existing wood finish to create a key so your new paintwork will stick properly to the surface.
 If the wood has been polished with wax, then a wire wool pad plus turps or white spirit should do the trick.
 If it’s varnished, use sandpaper or a good quality paint and varnish remover.